DUI & DWI in Delaware

 So what is the IID and how does it work?
 The IID is a device that goes on your car and controls the ignition.
 Once the IID is installed, the car won't start without a clean breath sample.
 Don't try to outwit the device, either, because you could find yourself stranded on the side of the road.

 Advantages of the IID program include occupational licenses, otherwise known as a hardship license, to help you get to work.
 As a DUI first offender, you can volunteer for the IID program and have your license back just 1 month after revocation.

-The drinking laws for youth are different than adults 21 years or older.
+The drinking laws for youth are different than adults.
 If you are underage and convicted of DUI at the regular BAC levels, you will lose your driving privilege until you are 21 years old.

 Lower BAC levels have consequences for younger drivers.
 The DMV has a zero tolerance policy that applies to all drivers younger than 21 years old.
 Off-highway recreational vehicles (OHRVs) are popular with young people, and you will need to remember that the DUI rules apply to OHRV and mopeds too.

-There are fines and suspensions outlined in the Driver's Manual for underage drinking and driving.
-In fact, if you don't have a driver's license but are in control of a vehicle and have had just one drink you can be fined $200 for your 1st offense and up to $1,000 for a subsequent offense.
+There are fines and suspensions outlined in the Driver's Manual (Rev 2023) for underage drinking and driving.
+In fact, if you don't have a driver's license but are in control of a vehicle and have had just one drink you can be fined a minimum of $200 for your 1st offense and up to $1,000 for a subsequent offense.